National network exposure in huddle for ACC title contest

 Support Local Journalism

-Capacity for the event will comply with North Carolina state and local regulations of COVID-19, which currently allows for seven percent capacity at outdoor venues of greater than 10,000 fans.
+Capacity for the event will comply with North Carolina state and local regulations regarding conditions caused by the presence and concern over COVID-19, which currently allows for seven percent capacity at outdoor venues of greater than 10,000 fans.

 Further information on seating capacity and tickets locations will be updated on theACC.com as it becomes available.